Decisions made during the Tenancy Tribunal hearing are called orders.

 The Tenancy Tribunal deals with over 20,000 cases each year.
 You can search their decisions (called orders) on the Ministry of Justice website.

 This site is one of many sources of information for landlords and tenants.
 It is not intended to provide an authoritative background check.

 How to search for a Tenancy Tribunal order

 - the name of the landlord, tenant, or other party

 Not all orders are available to the public.
 This is usually for legal or technical reasons.
 Orders are available online for 36 months.
 You can also request paper copies from the District Court where the Tenancy Tribunal hearing was held for a small fee.

 The Tribunal can also order mediation

-If someone doesn’t obey a Tribunal order
+If someone doesn’t obey an order

 If a tenant or landlord doesn’t do what they’ve been ordered to do by the Tenancy Tribunal, the order may be enforced.
 Orders are enforced through the Collections Unit of the Ministry of Justice.